flippyhead/admiral-opsworks/README.md

     # admiral ow help [COMMAND]

-# Setup and Configuration
+## Setup

 Admiral for OpsWorks requires and builds on the setup implemented by [Admiral for CloudFormation](https://github.com/flippyhead/admiral-cloudformation).
 Commands will look for parameters in the specific environment and query the CloudFormation stack created for the current environment.

+It is recommended that you create a distinct repository for each cluster type.
+For example you might have: `server-elasticsearch`, `server-mongodb`, and `server-meteor` repositories each which specific cluster configurations.

+## Examples

+To deploy an application already pushed to production:

+    $ admiral ow deploy appname

-For example, to SSH to an instance on your production database server:
+To SSH to an instance on your staging database server:

-    $ admiral ow ssh --environment production --template MongoDB.template
+    $ admiral ow ssh --environment staging

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request